twbs/blog/_posts/2014-06-26-bootstrap-3-2-0-released.md

 We've also begun tracking unresolved browser bugs that currently impact Bootstrap's development in some way.
 We call it the [Wall of browser bugs](http://getbootstrap.com/browser-bugs).
 One of the coolest parts of developing Bootstrap is finding and reporting browser bugs to their developers.
 We're literally helping to make the web a better place, and that's pretty awesome in our book.

----
+### And dozens more...

+With over 1,000 commits, a lot has changed, and all of it for the better.
+A few more notable changes include:

+* The docs have been rearranged and updated to be more specific and easier to develop.
+* The progress bar component has been improved for increased flexibility.
+* CSS repaint performance (most notably through scrolling) has been enhanced for several components.
+* Keyboard navigation (forward and backward) is now available for the carousel.
+* Modals should no longer shift left when being opened.

-For a complete breakdown, [read the release changelog](https://github.com/twbs/bootstrap/releases/tag/v3.2.0) or the [v3.2.0 milestone](https://github.com/twbs/bootstrap/issues?milestone=26&page=1&state=closed)
+For a complete breakdown, [read the release changelog](https://github.com/twbs/bootstrap/releases/tag/v3.2.0) or the [v3.2.0 milestone](https://github.com/twbs/bootstrap/issues?milestone=26&page=1&state=closed).

 ## What's next